DDI-NO/documentation/docs/dditools/crfimport.md

 ![CRF](../img/crf/import/progress.png)

-Once its finish, the app will provide a direct link to the subject to which the data was imported.
+Once it finishes, the app will provide a direct link to the subject to which the data was imported.
 OMR software is not infallible; SDAPS can make mistakes when deciding whether a checkbox is checked.
 Also, sometimes the person may have made a mistake when filling out the questionnaire.
 Therefore, it is very important to inspect the resulting data in XNAT that was set from the import process.

 ![CRF](../img/crf/import/complete.png)